 Choosing a doctor you can trust and feel comfortable with during pregnancy is very important.
 It is one of the first things you should do once you find out you are pregnant.
 Early symptoms like morning sickness will start soon, and you will want a doctor to talk to about your symptoms, so get one soon.

 This doctor is going to be giving you a lot of advice.
 They will be letting you know how you should change your diet once you get pregnant and the foods you should include in your pregnancy diet.
-Trusting in them will go a long way to an easier pregnancy.
+Trusting in them will go a long way to a more uncomplicated pregnancy.

 The stress of wondering whether your doctor has you and your baby’s best interest in mind is not needed.
 Below I discuss how you can choose a pregnancy doctor that is right for you.

 I was fortunate to have a good team for both of my pregnancies.
 I was with Kaiser for both of them, although we moved after my daughter was born in different locations.

 For my 1st pregnancy, I loved my Ob/Gyn.
 She listened to me and truly cared about my pregnancy and the baby.
 I was sad to leave her practice when I moved.